warp-ds/tech-docs/docs/getting-started/ios/index.md

 # Getting started for iOS developers

-+To get started, you need to install the `warp-ds/warp-ios` package
+This page describes how to get started building an application with Warp components.

+If you have any questions or need clarification, please don't hesitate to reach out to the Warp team on the #nmp-warp-design-system channel on Slack!

 ## 1. Integrate Warp